currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

 broadly(adverb) () <-> weit, breit, allgemein
-broad(adjective) (His broad shoulders make him look stronger than he is., We offer a broad range of useful products., The candidate possesses a broad knowledge in the field of marketing., Applied sciences is a very broad field., The supermarket offers a broad range of products.) <-> breit, umfassend, weit to rotate(verb) (The solid rotates around a fixed point: the pivot., I rotated the picture because it was upside down., The object rotates around the pivot.) <-> sich drehen, drehen, rotieren
+broad(adjective) (His broad shoulders make him look stronger than he is., We offer a broad range of useful products., The candidate possesses a broad knowledge in the field of marketing., Applied sciences is a very broad field., The supermarket offers a broad range of products.) <-> breit, umfassend, weit to rotate(verb) (The solid rotates around a fixed point: the pivot., I rotated the picture because it was upside down., The object rotates around the pivot.) <-> sich drehen, drehen, rotieren deck(noun) (She was standing on the deck, looking at the blue sea., The sailors had to scrub the deck.) <-> Deck, Terrasse, Kartenspiel to deck(verb) (The room was decked with pretty flowers.) <-> schmücken, ausstaffieren, verzieren Deck(noun) (Sie stand am Deck und blickte auf das blaue Meer., Die Matrosen mussten das Deck schrubben.) <-> deck, board, level canal(noun) (Boat trips on the canal are a popular tourist attraction.) <-> Kanal, Gracht, Wasserstraße to can(verb) (A referee can never be partial towards one team., The traffic light signals when I can drive off.) <-> dürfen, konservieren, eindosen can(noun) (I have a can of beer and a bottle of water., Peas can be bought fresh or in cans.) <-> Dose, Konserve, Kanne convenience(noun) (We provide pillows for your convenience., I do not like cooking, so I often order food for convenience.) <-> Komfort, Bequemlichkeit, Nutzen to assure(verb) (I assured my mother that I would take care of everything., We assure a warm and welcoming atmosphere., I assured my husband I would be on time for dinner.) <-> versichern, gewährleisten, sichern to assure oneself(verb) () <-> sich versichern lassen provincial(adjective) () <-> provinziell, kleinstädtisch, provinzlerisch provincial(noun) () <-> Provinzbewohner, Kleinstädter, Provinzler to induce(verb) (Certain medications can induce drowsiness., The current economic situation induces people to invest more., We will now induce narcosis.) <-> veranlassen, hervorrufen, anregen reminder(noun) (We received a reminder for this invoice., The monument acts as a reminder of the past., I forgot to pay the bill and received a reminder.) <-> Mahnung, Erinnerung, Zahlungserinnerung whereby(adverb) () <-> wobei, wodurch, womit